MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/javascript/getting-started.md

 # Getting started - JavaScript

 As we described in [Getting Started](../../../authoring-cards/getting-started.md) page, an Adaptive Card is a JSON-serialized card object model.
-This is a JavaScript library for generating client-side HTML in the browser.
+This is a JavaScript SDK for generating client-side HTML in the browser.

 > [!IMPORTANT]
 > **Breaking changes from v0.5**